 - Protect the injury.
 If it is an injury to a part of your body that can be bandaged, such as an arm, leg or ankle, it may help to keep the injury from being further injured.
 If you suspect whiplash, be careful not to move or jerk your head, neck or back.

 - Take notes or pictures of the accident and file a police report if possible.
 If you are developing symptoms of an injury after an accident occurred, take careful notes of your symptoms and call your doctor.

 - Visit your doctor for medical attention.
 Get their opinion on your injuries and treatment.

 - Contact a qualified soft tissue injury lawyer to help you understand your options moving forward for legal action.

 Beyond the physical, emotional and mental pain soft tissue injuries may cause, the medical bills, lost wages and other losses caused by a soft tissue injury can be substantial.
 Call (800) 265-9881 or (317) 780-8000 to learn how you can recover money to help pay for these expenses.
 You also may be entitled to recover compensation for your physical pain, emotional suffering and other noneconomic damages.

 Call 1-800-265-9881 or (317) 780-8000 to schedule your free case review to learn about your legal rights to hold negligent parties responsible and liable for soft tissue injuries under Indiana’s personal injury laws.

 Our Indianapolis Soft Tissue Injury Attorneys Can Help You!

-If you suffer a soft tissue injury caused by negligent, careless, or reckless acts of another person or party, our Indiana personal injury lawyers may be able to help you.
-Your first step is to contact Poynter & Bucheri, LLC for your free consultation with one of our lawyers.
-You may have the legal right to recover substantial compensation for your medical bills, lost wages, pain, and suffering.
+If you suffer a soft tissue injury caused by negligent, careless or reckless acts of another person or party, our Indiana personal injury lawyers may be able to help you.
+Your first step is to contact the law firm of Poynter & Bucheri, LLC, for your free consultation with one of our lawyers.
+You may have the legal right to recover substantial compensation for your medical bills, lost wages, pain and suffering.